“Marking Up” of Lab Services: Prohibited Under Federal and State Law In Illinois

 3) the Medicare Physician Fee Schedule amount for the test that would be allowed if the performing physician had billed directly.

-A parallel provision is found in the Illinois Medical Patient Rights Act, which prohibits marking up lab fees for “anatomic pathology services” for all patients not covered under a federal plan.
-However, this section has little or no applicability to chiropractic physicians because anatomic pathology relates to the processing, examination, and diagnosis of surgical specimens by a physician pathologist.
+A similar provision is found in the Illinois Medical Patient Rights Act, which prohibits marking up lab fees for “anatomic pathology services” for all patients not covered under a federal plan.
+Although this section is limited to the processing, examination, and diagnosis of surgical specimens by a physician pathologist, it provides best practice guidance for billing any diagnostic service, for the following reasons:

 Note that this recommendation applies when the physician merely orders a test and does not perform any additional functions related to the test.
 However, physicians are permitted to charge a specimen acquisition or processing charge for any patient if: